 Because so many doctors and clinics are relatively quick to prescribe them (sometimes these places are referred to as “pill mills”), people who get them legally can go on to sell them to others.
-The problem with prescription painkillers has been called an epidemic and rightfully so.

 One of the reasons a problem like this has been able to take such a strong hold on otherwise non-addict citizens is because prescription medication can provide the addict with the illusion that he or she is simply taking medicine rather than abusing a hard drug.
-This phenomenon is even more nuanced when the medication has been prescribed directly to the patient.

 Sometimes doctors prescribe pills that are stronger or at a higher frequency than necessary, which can lead to addiction.
 Even when this isn’t the case, many who are in pain up their dosage on their own because they view the increase as a harmless medical decision.
 But prescription painkillers are not harmless.
 And when they’re overdone, they can be life-threatening.

 Most people who abuse prescription painkillers will tell others – and themselves – that they are taking them because of pain.
-Whether or not this pain is real is only one aspect to consider when trying to figure out if someone us abusing this kind of medication or using it properly.
+Whether or not this pain is real is only one aspect to consider when trying to figure out if someone is abusing this kind of medication or using it properly.